wafflesnatcha/RegexTool/README.md

 # RegexTool

-**RegexTool is a regular expression tester situated entirely within the browser.**
+**RegexTool is a regular expression tester based entirely within the browser.**

 Leveraging the power of the [XRegExp][] JavaScript regular expression library, RegexTool delivers an efficient and helpful interface to create, diagnose, and test your regular